Are You Interested in a Career in Web Design?

-According to the U.S. Bureau of Labor Statistics' (BLS) 2020 Occupational Outlook Handbook, the median national annual salary for web developers and digital designers is $77,200.
+According to the U.S. Bureau of Labor Statistics' (BLS) 2021 Occupational Employment Statistics, the median annual salary for web developers is $77,030, and web and digital interface designers is $79,890.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 Since the technology is constantly evolving and new programs are created every year, web designers are always learning and picking up new skills to increase their value in the market.

 Web Design Job Paths

 Aspiring web designers should expect to face competition in the job market.
 There are many talented people looking for web design jobs, so despite the exponential growth in the industry, opportunities for web designers will see a growth rate only slightly higher than the average compared to all other careers.
 Most active web designers agree that the best way to get into the industry is to create a website and build a portfolio.

 - Self-employment is common in this field

 - Most web designers find their first jobs as employees in firms

 - Web design careers generally begin in entry-level positions performing website maintenance and quality assurance tasks